Viewing Course History

 • Regularly accessing the Internet for research, and email for communication with peers and lecturers.

-• Using a variety of computer programs suitable to your course of study.
+• Using a variety of computer programs to analyse, manipulate and display scientific information applicable to your course of study including systems required by practicum placement sites.

 Core Learning Outcomes